matthiasbock/nRF51-sdk/README.md

 # nRF51-sdk

 This repository contains an old SDK I once compiled for more convenient nRF51822 firmware development.
+It simplifies the creation of nRF51822 projects, but does not contain a Bluetooth Low Energy stack.

 This repo is abandoned.
 It will be kept live here, since there seem to be some users out there, and for historic purposes.